ben443/nethunter-pro-sm8450/README.md

 sudo apt install debos bmap-tools xz-utils
 ```

+Note: DNS resolution may break after installing the above packages.
+To fix this, add a valid DNS resolver (e.g., `1.1.1.1`) to the file `/etc/systemd/resolved.conf` and then `sudo systemctl restart systemd-resolved.service`

 If you want to build an image for a Qualcomm-based device, additional packages
 are required, which you can install with the following command: